On Testing Independence and Goodness-of-fit in Linear Models: Introduction

 \section{Introduction}

 In regression analysis, given a random vector $(X,Y)$ where $X$ is a $d_0$-dimensional predictor and $Y$ is the one-dimensional response, we want to study the relationship between $Y$ and $X$.
-The relationship can always be summarized as:
+In the most general form, the relationship can always be summarized as

-where $m$ is the regression function and $\eta := Y - m(X)$ is the error that has conditional mean 0 (given $X$).
-However, in practice, we usually assume that $X \Perp \eta$, i.e., $\eta$ is independent of $X$.
-Moreover, in linear regression, we assume that $m$ belongs to a parametric class, e.g.,
+where $m$ is the regression function and $\eta = Y - m(X)$ is the error that has conditional mean $0$ given $X$.
+In linear regression, we assume that $m$ belongs to a parametric class, e.g.,